 First, the division is investing \$350 million from the ARPA State and Local Fiscal Recovery Fund (SLFRF) through the Growing Rural Economies with Access to Technology (GREAT) grant program.
-The 2021-2022 funding round closed May 4, 2022, and the division awarded \$272 million to connect 113,614 unserved locations resulting in a total project cost of over \$419 million.
-The average cost per location is approximately \$4,800 in grant and matching funds.
-The division will award the remaining funds in June 2023.
+The 2021-2022 application round closed May 4, 2022, and the division awarded \$269 million to connect 117,405 unserved locations resulting in a total project cost of over \$426 million as of June 2023.
+The division awarded the remaining funds in July 2023 to connect an additional 26,687 unserved locations.
+The average cost per location is approximately \$4,600 in grant and matching funds.